He-Trogati-Mne/nbu-rate-data/README.md

 CryptoCompare free tier: 100 000 requests per month, unauthenticated.
 The script uses 25 to 200 requests per day for deep history backfill.

+## Data integrity

+All data comes from official public APIs (NBU, PrivatBank, MonoBank, CoinGecko, CryptoCompare, Kuna, Whitebit, LiqPay).
+No user data is collected, no authentication is required.
+If you spot incorrect data, open an issue.

 ## License

 Released under the MIT License.
 See [LICENSE](LICENSE) for details.